Nines (rapper): 2018–present: Crabs in a Bucket, Crop Circle trilogy, and Quit While You're Ahead

-2020–present: Crabs in a Bucket

 Crabs in a Bucket was released on 28 August 2020 by Zino Records and Warner Records.
 It is the follow-up to Nines' second album, Crop Circle (2018).
 The album features guest appearances from Headie One, Roy Woods, Nafe Smallz, NorthSideBenji, NSG, Tiggs da Author, among others.
 It reached number one on the UK Albums Chart.

-Drug convictions
+Crop Circle 2 was released on 28 April 2023 through Zino Records and Warner Music UK.
+It is the direct follow-up to Nines' second album, Crop Circle released in 2018.
+Nines also wrote and directed a short film by the same name featuring many songs from the album.
+Later that year, Nines released the third instalment to his Crop Circle album trilogy, Crop Circle 3, independently through Zino Records on 6 October 2023, along with the self-written and directed short film of the same name.

+On 27 September 2024, Nines released his sixth and final studio album Quit While You're Ahead.
+Alongside the album, Nines confirmed the news of his last-ever headline show, which took place at London’s iconic O2 Arena on 27 November 2024.